seggewiss/seggewiss/README.md

 My name is Sebastian Seggewiss, I'm a software developer.
 Open-source is really close to my heart and I am always looking for new projects I can support.

-Feel free to check out what I have been doing recently.
+Feel free to check out what I have been doing recently?

 ---